 The allowance is calculated as the historical rate of customer write-offs multiplied by the current accounts receivable balance, taking into account the length of time the receivable balances have been outstanding.
-The rate of customer write-offs has historically experienced minimal variation, although general economic conditions, such as the COVID-19 pandemic or other economic hardships, can affect the rate of customer write-offs.
+The rate of customer write-offs has historically experienced minimal variation, although general economic conditions can affect the rate of customer write-offs.
 Management monitors the current condition of individual customer accounts to manage collections and ensure bad debt expense is recorded in a timely manner.

-BOARD OF DIRECTORS (as of March 22, 2024)
+BOARD OF DIRECTORS (as of March 21, 2025)